 Mediterranean cuisine is one of the most admired culinary cultures all over the world with its famous flavors.
-As the name suggests, the Mediterranean cuisine, which is based on the taste of different communities living around the Mediterranean, has unique flavors.
-However, the Mediterranean cuisine, which has a long history while spreading over a very large and wide area geographically, also contains numerous varieties in itself.
+As the name suggests, Mediterranean cuisine, which is based on the taste of different communities living around the Mediterranean, has unique flavors.
+However, Mediterranean cuisine, which has a long history while spreading over a very large and wide area geographically, also contains numerous varieties in itself.

 Mediterranean cuisine is undoubtedly a flavor culture that includes products that are produced by the interaction of Mediterranean countries.
 Therefore, it can be argued that the Mediterranean cuisine originated with the products produced by all the communities living within the borders of the Mediterranean from the past to the present, thanks to the fertile lands and mild climate.

 Mediterranean; Throughout history, it has served as a trade center as it is a crossroads of Asia, Europe and Africa.
 Therefore, it was observed that food products also changed hands during many cultural exchanges.
 This interaction helped shape the Mediterranean cuisine.
 Even when one civilization overthrew the government of another, Mediterranean cuisine managed to be passed down from generation to generation as a cultural heritage.

 Meals and culinary practices that blend with various cultures, forming the understanding of today’s Mediterranean cuisine, eventually created flavors that can spread their fame to the whole world.
 So what was it that made these flavors so important?
 If you wish, let’s get to know this cuisine culture that has managed to spread all over the world by examining the features of Mediterranean cuisine restaurant.

 Features of Mediterranean Cuisine